KineticPreProcessor/KPP/docs/source/using_kpp/04_input_for_kpp.rst

 In the simplest case, the main kinetic description file, i.e. the one passed as parameter to KPP, can contain just a single line selecting the model.
-KPP tries to find a file with the name of the model and the suffix in the :file:`$KPP_HOME/models` subdirectory.
+KPP tries to find a file with the name of the model and the suffix :file:`.def` in the :file:`$KPP_HOME/models` subdirectory.
 This file is then parsed.
 The content of the model definition file is written in the KPP language.
 The model definition file points to a species file and an equation file.
 The species file includes further the atom definition file.
 All default values regarding the model are automatically selected.
 For convenience, the best integrator and driver for the given model are also automatically selected.

-The command is optional, and intended for using a predefined model.
+The :command:`#MODEL` command is optional, and intended for using a predefined model.
 Users who supply their own reaction mechanism do not need it.

 .. _reorder: